 - Tues April 3: Katie Cramer, Postdoctoral Scholar, Scripps Institute of Oceanography, UC San Diego will present: "Anatomy of an ecological collapse: Reconstructing a timeline of long-term change in Caribbean coral reefs."
 5:30pm in A214.
 Open to the public.
 Pizza!

 - Fri April 6: GIS poster session.
 Come see the great work from David Harbor's GEOL 260: GIS and Remote Sensing class!
-In the Great Hall, starting at 12:15pm
+In the Great Hall, Time TBD.

 Sept 22-23: Geology Alumni Reunion.
 Current geology majors welcome; please RSVP to Sarah Wilson firstname.lastname@example.org.